 Start seeds in flats, transplant 12 inches or more apart in rich soil.

 Seed into well worked beds, spacing seeds to 1 inch apart.
 Thin to 2 to 4 inches apart.
 Can been seeded early in the spring for summer harvests and in mid-late June for fall storage crops.

 Start indoors as early as possible (we aim for early March) to give these slow growers a head start.
 Transplant as soon as the ground can be worked into rich, well worked over soil- space 4 to 6 inches apart, planning to thin to 6 to 8 inches apart (and eat the thinnings!).
 Scallions can also be planted in bunches of 5 and harvested by the bunch.

 Summer Squash/Zucchini & Winter Squash/Pumpkins

 We carefully transplant these fast growing plants, taking care not to disturb their roots, because seeds emerging in the garden are vulnerable to cucumber beetles and being eaten by birds/rodents.
 We wait to seed the flats until the soil in the garden is warm (late May/early June for us) so that seedlings are transplanted promptly 2-3 weeks after planting in flats.
 We plant into 2 foot wide rich hills spaced 3 feet apart, with 5 plants per hill.

 These are faster growing than tomatoes, so we start seeds in late April to transplant out in June, setting plants 1 foot apart.

-Start seeds indoors two months before transplanting into the garden- for use, we start most tomatoes in early April for transplanting in early June.
-We space plants 1 foot apart and provide trellising for indeterminate varieties.
+Start seeds indoors two months before transplanting into the garden- we start most tomatoes in early April for transplanting in early June.
+We space plants at least 1 foot apart and provide trellising for indeterminate varieties.